felgueres/felgueres.github.io/_posts/2021-04-29-On-Roundaboutness.markdown

 If a Goverment Budget is `Taxes - Expenses`, what does this non-trivial deficit mean and how should it affect my economic choices?

-One thing is clear, we pay for everything other than the gifts of nature.

 ---
 \
 To rationalize intervention, I turned my eye to those who argue against it -- the Austrian Economists.